numaproj/numaproj-demo/numaflow-dra/README.md

 # LICENCE

-This project is licensed under the Apache License 2.0，but but includes portions of code that are licensed under the MIT License as listed below.
+This project is licensed under the Apache License 2.0，but includes portions of code that are licensed under the MIT License as listed below.
 - video-streaming-server/mediamtx/